 Brooklyn College provides a transformative, distinctive, and affordable education to students from all backgrounds.
 We are proud of our history of intellectual freedom and academic excellence, as well as our location in a borough known for innovation, culture, and the arts.
 We have a special commitment to educate immigrants and first-generation college students from the diverse communities that make up our city and state.
 Our striving spirit reflects our motto: “Nothing without great effort.”
 Through outstanding research and academic programs in the arts, business, education, humanities, and sciences, we graduate well-rounded individuals who think critically and creatively to solve problems.
 They become leaders who transform their fields and professions and serve our increasingly global community.

 Students seeking a highly challenging academic program beyond the college’s rigorous overall program are invited to apply to the Macaulay Honors College at Brooklyn College and the specialized programs in the Honors Academy.
-Admission into these programs is very competitive and offers tremendous benefits, which may include opportunities to engage in academically rigorous activities throughout the city and across the globe, free tuition and laptops, stipends for travel, and much more.
+Admission into these programs is very competitive and offers tremendous benefits, which include opportunities to engage in activities throughout the city and across the globe, free tuition and laptops, stipends for travel, and much more.

 For undergraduate students, the college follows the CUNY Pathways general education curriculum, which creates a firm foundation in the liberal arts and sciences.
 Our strong advisement program guides them throughout their college years.
-Even before their first semester begins, freshmen are introduced to the First College Year, which helps them transition from high school to college through summer bridge programs.
-First-year Learning Communities strengthen bonds between them and with the faculty.
-Preprofessional programs are available for students interested in engineering, law, medicine, optometry, and podiatry.

 The college encourages students to study abroad through special academic programs.
 Students have explored media production and cultural studies in South Korea, participated in archaeological digs in Israel and Iceland, studied political systems in Argentina, made documentary films in India, and sharpened their artistic skills in Italy and France, just to name a few.
 They often assist in their professors’ research, engaging in cutting-edge investigations while exploring a part of the world they may not have seen on their own.

 Brooklyn College professors are award winners and recipients of national funding from institutions such as NASA, the National Science Foundation, the National Institutes of Health, and the Department of Education.
-The faculty Emmy Award–nominated filmmaker Rick Lopez; acclaimed biographer Jeanne Theoharis; internationally recognized computer theorist Rohit Parikh; leading expert in microalgae biotechnology Juergen Polle; organometallic chemist and cancer researcher Maria Contel; political scientist and author Corey Robin; and award-winning author Helen Phillips.
+The faculty include Emmy Award–nominated filmmaker Rick Lopez; acclaimed biographer Jeanne Theoharis; internationally recognized computer theorist Rohit Parikh; leading expert in microalgae biotechnology Juergen Polle; organometallic chemist and cancer researcher Maria Contel; political scientist and author Corey Robin; and award-winning author Helen Phillips.